pantheon-systems/documentation/source/content/guides/composer-convert.md

 The steps here ensure that any modules and themes from [drupal.org](https://drupal.org) are in the `composer.json` `require` list.

-Once Composer is aware of all the contributed code, you'll be able to run `composer update` from within the directory to have Composer upgrade all the contributed code automatically.
+Once Composer is aware of all the contributed code, you'll be able to run `composer update` from within the directory and Composer will upgrade all the contributed code automatically.

 Begin by reviewing the existing site's code.
 Check for contributed modules in `/modules`, `/modules/contrib`, `/sites/all/modules`, and `/sites/all/modules/contrib`.

-1. Review the site and make a list of exactly what versions of modules and themes you depend on.
+1. Review the site and create an accurate list of which versions of modules and themes you depend on.
 One way to do this is to run the `pm:list` Drush command from within a contributed modules folder (e.g. `/modules`, `/themes`, `/themes/contrib`, `/sites/all/themes`, `/sites/all/themes/contrib`, etc.).

   This will list each module followed by the version of that module that is installed: